tkanos/gonfig/README.md

 ### using prefixes for environment variables name

-If
+If an env attribute was not defined , gonfig
-- an env attribute was not defined
+- looking for **prefixed** name
-- environment variable with required name does not exist
+- if this name does not exist - tries to get using former name.

-gonfig looking for **prefixed** name.
-This name created from the name of the configuration file.
+Prefixed name created from the name of the configuration file.

 For example for file *example*.json:
 ```json